Asian man sprayed with fire extinguisher in shocking racist attack at Indian restaurant

 Heslop was sentenced to eight weeks imprisonment, suspended for 12 months with £500 costs.

-Prosecutor Peter Sabiston said happened inside the restaurant was partly captured on mobile phone.
+Prosecutor Peter Sabiston said what happened inside the restaurant was partly captured on mobile phone.

 Mr Sabiston said: "A lone male on the receiving end of the defendant's behaviour appears to be of Asian heritage.